carodak/Sea-Ice-Challenge/README.md

 Best regressor model (RandomForest): 15.9 MSE on validation set with Cross-validation (5-Fold) and 80/20 split.
 We submitted a prediction file for the test set.

+## Future work
+- Find another way to deal with missing value
+- Perform a longer training
+- Find new features